seelabs/scratch_docs/xls-xchainbridge.md

 To successfully run a `XChainClaim` transaction, the account sending the transaction must own the `XChainOwnedClaimID` ledger object referenced in the witness server's attestation.
 Since this ledger object is destroyed when the funds are successfully moved, the transaction cannot be replayed.

-To successfully create an account with the `XChainCreateAccountCommit` transaction, the ordering number must match the current order number on the bridge ledger object.
+To successfully create an account with the `XChainAccountCreateCommit` transaction, the ordering number must match the current order number on the bridge ledger object.
 After the transaction runs, the order number on the bridge ledger object is incremented.
 Since this number is incremented, the transaction can not be replayed since the order number in the transaction will never match again.

 Since the `XChainCommit` can contain an optional destination account on the destination chain, and the funds will move when the destination chain collects enough signatures, one attack would be for an account to watch for a `XChainCommit` to be sent and then send their own `XChainCommit` for a smaller amount.
 This attack doesn't steal funds, but it does result in the original sender losing their funds.
 To prevent this, when a `XChainOwnedClaimID` is created on the destination chain, the account that will send the `XChainCommit` on the source chain must be specified.
 Only the attestations from this transaction will be accepted on the `XChainOwnedClaimID`.